learningequality/kolibri-docs/docs/tutorials/rpi.rst

 **Firstly**, follow the main instructions for installing :ref:`Kolibri on Raspberry Pi <rpi>`.

 After completing the installation, you can make kolibri available on port ``:80`` in addition to ``:8080``.
-This will make it possible to type ``kolibri.local`` in the browser location bar, and because of our captive portal, it will display.
+This will make it possible to type ``kolibri.library`` in the browser location bar, and because of our captive portal, it will display.

 To enable you Nginx web server to serve Kolibri, edit ``/etc/nginx/sites-available/kolibri`` and add a so-called *virtual host*: